 More about Voluntary Standards Initiatives

-ASI is an associate member of the ISEAL Alliance, the global membership organisation for credible sustainability standards, whose mission is to strengthen sustainability standards systems for the benefit of people and the environment.
+ASI is a full member of the ISEAL Alliance, the global membership organisation for credible sustainability standards, whose mission is to strengthen sustainability standards systems for the benefit of people and the environment.
 Other members include Forest Stewardship Council, Rainforest Alliance, Responsible Jewellery Council and Marine Stewardship Council.
-ASI complies with the baseline criteria in ISEAL’s Codes of Good Practice for Standard-Setting, Assurance and Impacts, and is working towards full membership by the end of 2019.
+ASI complies with the criteria in ISEAL’s Codes of Good Practice for Standard-Setting, Assurance and Impacts.

 Uses of aluminium